Civil rights movement: Kennedy administration: 1961–1963

 That same month, during the Freedom Rides, Robert Kennedy became concerned with the issue when photographs of the burning bus and savage beatings in Anniston and Birmingham were broadcast around the world.
 They came at an especially embarrassing time, as President Kennedy was about to have a summit with the Soviet premier in Vienna.
 The White House was concerned with its image among the populations of newly independent nations in Africa and Asia, and Robert Kennedy responded with an address for Voice of America stating that great progress had been made on the issue of race relations.
-Meanwhile, behind the scenes, the administration worked to resolve the crisis with a minimum of violence and prevent the Freedom Riders from generating a fresh crop of headlines that might divert attention from the President's international agenda.
+Meanwhile, behind the scenes, the administration worked to resolve the crisis with minimal violence and to prevent the Freedom Riders from generating a fresh crop of headlines that might divert attention from the President's international agenda.
 The Freedom Riders documentary notes that, "The back burner issue of civil rights had collided with the urgent demands of Cold War realpolitik."

 On May 21, when a white mob attacked and burned the First Baptist Church in Montgomery, Alabama, where King was holding out with protesters, Robert Kennedy telephoned King to ask him to stay in the building until the U.S. Marshals and National Guard could secure the area.
 King proceeded to berate Kennedy for "allowing the situation to continue".
 King later publicly thanked Kennedy for deploying the force to break up an attack that might otherwise have ended King's life.

 With a very small majority in Congress, the president's ability to press ahead with legislation relied considerably on a balancing game with the Senators and Congressmen of the South.
-Without the support of Vice-president Johnson, a former Senator who had years of experience in Congress and longstanding relations there, many of the Attorney-General's programs would not have progressed.
+Without the support of Vice-President Johnson, a former Senator with years of experience in Congress and longstanding ties there, many of the Attorney-General's programs would not have progressed.

 By late 1962, frustration at the slow pace of political change was balanced by the movement's strong support for legislative initiatives, including administrative representation across all U.S. Government departments and greater access to the ballot box.
-From squaring off against Governor George Wallace, to "tearing into" Vice-president Johnson (for failing to desegregate areas of the administration), to threatening corrupt white Southern judges with disbarment, to desegregating interstate transport, Robert Kennedy came to be consumed by the civil rights movement.
-He continued to work on these social justice issues in his bid for the presidency in 1968.
+From squaring off against Governor George Wallace, to "tearing into" Vice-President Johnson (for failing to desegregate areas of the administration), to threatening corrupt white Southern judges with disbarment, to desegregating interstate transport, Robert Kennedy came to be consumed by the civil rights movement.
+He continued to work on these social justice issues in his 1968 bid for the presidency.

-On the night of Governor Wallace's capitulation to African-American enrollment at the University of Alabama, President Kennedy gave an address to the nation, which marked the changing tide, an address that was to become a landmark for the ensuing change in political policy as to civil rights.
+On the night of Governor Wallace's capitulation to African-American enrollment at the University of Alabama, President Kennedy gave an address to the nation, which marked the changing tide.
+This address would become a landmark in the ensuing shift in political policy regarding civil rights.
 In 1966, Robert Kennedy visited South Africa and voiced his objections to apartheid, the first time a major US politician had done so: